 UX Leadership on AAMVA Website Redesign

-There are also subject-matter navigation categories available in the new site’s navigation (e.g., https://aamva.org/publications-news), just less emphasized than the disciplines navigation.
-The subject-oriented categories are matrixed with the disciplines.
+There are also subject-matter navigation categories available in the new site (e.g., https://aamva.org/publications-news), just less emphasized than the disciplines navigation.

-Taxonomy and the search engine are used to ensure that all the relevant content from the subject-matter categories also displays in the discipline landing pages—for instance, all the topics relevant to drivers are displayed on the Drivers landing page (see below), and all the events from the Events section of the site that are relevant to Law Enforcement are accessible from the Law Enforcement page.
+A new taxonomy and search engine ensure that all the relevant content from the subject-matter categories also displays in the discipline landing pages—for instance, all the topics relevant to drivers are displayed on the Drivers landing page (see below), and all the events from the Events section of the site that are relevant to Law Enforcement are accessible from the Law Enforcement page.
+Likewise, a site visitor looking at the Events page can filter by Law Enforcement and other disciplines.
+The search is federated (FUSENext), so content from various platforms—including the main website, learning management system, and magazine site—can be displayed and filtered in a unified experience on landing pages and search results pages.

 Taxonomy is also used to create topical collections for major topics.
 (See the Topics landing page and a single topic page below, and visit https://aamva.org/topics/automated-vehicles#?wst=4a3b89462cc2cff2cbe0c7accde57421 for an example of a single topical page.)
-Taxonomy also allows users to filter their search results by topic, region, discipline, format of the content, and content type.
+Site users can filter their search results by topic, region, discipline, format of the content, and content type.
 This taxonomy and these search features were not available in the old site.

 Next